To download a PDF version, click here.

 Professor Jiang’s main research

-interest lies in the strategies of institutional investors (such as hedge
+interest lies in the investment strategies of institutional investors

-funds and mutual funds) and their role in corporate decisions and
+(such as hedge funds and mutual funds) and their role in corporate governance

 Street Journal, Economist, Institutional Investors, Money, Fortune,